andrewyazura/save-olegator-bot/README.md

 # Save Olegator Bot

-> I wrote the project in few hours without putting much thought in the code, please don't judge.
+> I wrote the project in a couple of hours without putting much thought in the code, please don't judge

 My friend Oleg was forced to move from his hometown because of war.
 While on the road, he had painfully slow internet connection.